braze-inc/braze-docs/_docs/_user_guide/industry_use_cases/b2b/lead_scoring.md

 1. Go to **Messaging** > **Canvas** and select **Create Canvas**, and then fill in your Canvas basics.

-2. Give your Canvas a relevant name such as “Lead Scoring Canvas” and, for better findability, tag it with something like “Lead Management”.<br><br>![Step 1 of creating a Canvas with the name “Lead Scoring Canvas” and tag “Lead Management”.][]
+2. Give your Canvas a relevant name such as “Lead Scoring Canvas” and, for better findability, tag it with something like “Lead Management”.<br><br>![Step 1 of creating a Canvas with the name “Lead Scoring Canvas” and tag “Lead Management”.][1]{: style="max-width:80%;"}

 ### Step 2: Set up your entry criteria